 We say that $x_{q}^{(t)}$ is influenced by $\Sfeeder$ if and in particular $x_{q}^{(t)}$ is influenced by $u\in \Sfeeder$ if:

 \end{definition}

 We can restrict $\Sfeeder$ to the $F_i$ in $\Sfeeder$ with the maximum growth rate.
-Indeed, from some point on, any $F_i$ with non-maximal growth rate is much smaller than the maximal ones, and as by the proof of~\cref{lemma:zclosenessofsme} the values within $\Sme$ are close (or greater) to the maximum value within $\Sfeeder$, this $F_i$ would not interfere with any $x_{q}^{(t)}$ with $q\in \Sme$.
+Indeed, from some point on, any $F_i$ with non-maximal growth rate is much smaller than the maximal ones, and as by the proof of~\cref{lemma:zclosenessofsme} the values within $\Sme$ are close to (or greater than) the maximum value within $\Sfeeder$, this $F_i$ would not influence with any $x_{q}^{(t)}$ with $q\in \Sme$.
 Let $N_1$ be the point from which we can assume, that the elements of $\Sfeeder$ are much larger than any other feeding SCCs and are thus the only ones potentially influencing of $\Sme$.

-Since each $F_i$ is pseudo-periodic, we have that $\Sfeeder$ pseudo-periodic.
-Let $T$ be the period of $\Sfeeder$, $N_2$ be the starting point and $\alpha$ be the growth rate of every state dimension of $\Sfeeder$ (meaning the exponent of every state changes by $\alpha$ every $T$ starting form the $N$th step.)
-Let $N = \max_{N_2, N_1}$, that is, the point from which we can assume $\Sfeeder$ is both pseudo-periodic and dominating non-maximal SCCs feeding $\Sme$.
+Since each $F_i$ is assumed to be pseudo-periodic, we have that $\Sfeeder$ pseudo-periodic.
+Let $T$ be the period of $\Sfeeder$, $N_2$ be the starting point and $\alpha$ be the growth rate of every state of $\Sfeeder$ (meaning the exponent of every state changes by $\alpha$ every $T$ starting form the $N$-th step.)
+Let $N = \max\{N_1, N_2\}$, that is, the point from which we can assume $\Sfeeder$ is both pseudo-periodic and dominating non-maximal SCCs feeding $\Sme$.

-As a direct consequence of having the same growth rate, the non-zero terms within $\Sfeeder$ are close.
+As a direct consequence of having the same growth rate, the non-zero terms within $\Sfeeder$ are close:

 \begin{restatable}{proposition}{ppisclose} If a sequence of non-zero floating-point vectors $(v^{(t)})_{t\in \mathbb{N}}$ is pseudo-periodic with the same growth rate within a set $Q$, then there exists $\delta$ such that for all $q,q'\in Q$ and all $t\ge N$, $v_{q}^{(t)} \approx_\delta v_{q'}^{(t)}$. \end{restatable}